 Free up your stove top and let your slow cooker handle this easy, creamy corn side dish.
 Home cook smcswain says, "This was great.
 Everyone loved it at my Thanksgiving dinner.
 I did use two packages of frozen corn.
 I also took the advice of other users and melted the cream cheese and butter together then added to the crock pot.
 This was very easy and good."

-Grandma earned 500+ 5-star reviews with this winner.
-Many reviewers say they've made this again and again for Thanksgiving; here's just one example: "11 years later and this is STILL a favorite Thanksgiving dish!
-I've started using 4 eggs and SOMETIMES adding some crushed buttery crackers.
-It always turns out great, it all gets eaten, and I love it so much!" — Melissa Boos
+Grandma earned 500+ five-star reviews with this winner.
+Many reviewers say they've made this again and again for Thanksgiving; here's just one example: "Eleven years later and this is still a favorite Thanksgiving dish!
+I've started using four eggs and sometimes adding some crushed buttery crackers.
+It always turns out great, it all gets eaten, and I love it so much!" —Melissa Boos

 This easy corn muffin recipe is ready in minutes and can be made sweeter, spicier, or more savory according to your own taste.
 Ideas for add-ins include honey, jalapeños, Cheddar cheese, or creamed corn, and substituting buttermilk for regular milk.